kencormack/pistar-lastqso/README.md

-      the hotspot's TCXO frequency and firmware version, CPU temp, the Modem's device node (port), the computer platform/model, the elapsed time since the script was launched, the system load averages for the last 1, 5, and 15 minutes, the DMR and/ or YSF Master servers, and the first 5 statically defined BrandMeister TalkGroups.
+      the hotspot's TCXO frequency and firmware version, CPU temp, the Modem's device node (port), the computer platform/model, the elapsed time since the script was launched, the system load averages for the last 1, 5, and 15 minutes, the DMR Master and (if Brandmeister) the first 5 statically defined BrandMeister TalkGroups.
+The last line shows the current reflectors in effect for the other modes.

       By default, the use of "-t|--top" also provides a history of the last 5 QSOs observed.
 However, by specifying an integer parameter, the number of QSOs displayed in the history can be changed.
-A value of 0 (zero) disables the history (but retains all the other information in the "-t|--top" section of the screen.
+A value of 0 (zero) disables the history (but retains all the other information in the "-t|--top" section of the screen).
 Other values determine the number of lines of history that will be displayed.

       Examples: